 Another popular cryptocurrency is Ethereum which offers a coin named Ether.
-Its blockchain is very similar to Bitcoin’s with much of the management done the same way.
+Crypto investors are interested in how to buy Ethereum as much as in Bitcoin, since its blockchain is very similar to Bitcoin’s with much of the management done the same way.

 The biggest difference between Ethereum and Bitcoin is smart contracts.
 Smart contracts are applications that run on the Ethereum Virtual Machine.
 This is a decentralized “world computer” where the computing power is provided by Ethereum nodes.
 Any nodes providing computing power are compensated with Ether tokens.
 The benefits of smart contracts include:

 - Eliminating third parties in transactions: With Ethereum, a third party is eliminated from the transaction process.
 This means that when making a purchase using smart contracts, the ownership of a product is transferred directly from the seller to the buyer without involvement of anyone else.
 Ultimately, the benefit is that you will not need to pay for any third party services.